Digital Currency Group: CoinDesk

-CoinDesk is a global media, research, and events platform that was acquired by Digital Currency Group in 2016.
+CoinDesk is a global media, research, and events platform that was acquired by DCG in 2016.
 It reports on bitcoin blockchain daily news, provides a bitcoin price index and publishes a quarterly State of Bitcoin report.
 CoinDesk also hosts a conference on digital currencies and blockchain technologies named Consensus.

+CoinDesk retained investment bank Lazard in January 2023 to explore options for a potential or full sale of the media company, which led to its sale in November 2023 from DCG to crypto exchange Bullish in an all-cash deal.

 Foundry

 Foundry, established in 2019, sets up and manages bitcoin mining operations in the United States and Canada.
 In addition to setting up and operating its own cryptocurrency mining equipment, Foundry also provides financing, specialized digital mining equipment, and expertise to other digital currency startups.

 In the summer of 2021, Foundry helped to relocate over $300 million worth of equipment from China to North America following the Chinese government shutdown of many cryptocurrency mining operations.

 Bloomberg reported in April 2023 that Foundry would stop offering free Bitcoin mining services, and between April 19 and April 22, would instead levy a pool fee on members.
 The services had been free since 2019.
+In July 2024, it was reported that Foundry along with crypto mining pool Antpool controlled almost 60% of the Bitcoin mining pool market.

 Luno

 Cryptocurrency startup Luno (formally BitX) was founded in 2013 by four South Africans, Marcus Swanepoel, a former investment banker and Timothy Stranex, a Google software engineer, Carel van Wyk and Pieter Heyns.
-In 2015 BitX received a 3 million dollar investment injection by the Naspers Group.
-In September 2020, Digital Currency Group acquired Luno, a cryptocurrency exchange based in London.
+In 2015 BitX received a $3 million investment injection by the Naspers Group.
+In September 2020, DCG acquired Luno, a cryptocurrency exchange based in London.
 At the time of the acquisition, Luno had more than 5 million customers.

+Yuma

+In November 2024, DCG announced the launch of Yuma, a decentralized artificial intelligence company aimed at providing capital and technical resources for building applications on the Bittensor blockchain.
+Barry Silbert was named CEO of Yuma at the time of its launch.

+In October 2025, Yuma launched Yuma Asset Management anchored by a $10 million seed investment from DCG, offering institutional and accredited investors structured exposure to subnet tokens within the Bittensor ecosystem.

+Fortitude Mining

+In January 2025, DCG spun off Fortitude Mining, the self-mining unit of Foundry, into a new wholly-owned subsidiary focused on self-mining Bitcoin and other digital assets with high long-term growth potential.